-At New Day Recovery and On Demand Counseling, we are focused on helping people who are struggling with addiction recover their autonomy.
+At New Day Recovery, we are focused on helping people who are struggling with addiction recover their autonomy.
 While residential inpatient treatment is a great way to give you the time and focus for recovery in a secure place, it’s not practical for everyone.
 That’s why we offer an intensive outpatient treatment program or “IOP.”
 But just what is it?

 What Does IOP Mean?